aldenbro/dhall-tutorial/dhall-scenario/step3/text.md

 in makeUser
 ```

-We can now use the function to create a Dhall file which represents the same content as `info.json`.
+Now we use the function to create a Dhall file which represents the same content as `info.json`.
 A template has been given for this purpose in `info.dhall`, with the same errors as in Step 1.
 You can view the template by running:

 `batcat -l haskell info.dhall`{{exec}}